lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 ![](/images/uncannyexamples.png)

-*Just a couple of examples of uncanny valley from recent movies.*
+*Just a couple of examples of uncanny valley from recent (and not so recent) movies.*

 #### What causes it then?
 To be honest, we don't really know for sure.
 One of the approaches that aims to explain what happens when human interact with increasingly human-like characters claims that the discomfort comes from the [*perceptual mismatch hypothesis*](https://www.frontiersin.org/articles/10.3389/fpsyg.2015.00390/full) when a mismatch by inconsistent sensory cues happens (e.g. proportions of face features doesn’t match skin texture, etc.).